🇬🇧 EN

 Patch panels and routing

-Patch panels organize audio connections inside studios, theatres and broadcast installations.
+Patch panels organize audio connections in audiovisual installations.

-They allow technicians to reroute signals quickly without reconnecting equipment directly.
+They allow technicians to route signals quickly without reconnecting equipment directly.
+Large productions may use hundreds of routed signals simultaneously.

 Patch panels improve: